 The validity period of the options granted is subject to legislation applicable on the date of grant.
-Based on current legislation, options granted to Group executives are exercisable for up to 10 years, while options granted to non-executive Directors are exercisable for up to five years.
-The options may be exercised after the first anniversary of the date of grant, in accordance with a vesting schedule to be determined by the Remuneration Committee on the date of grant of the respective options.
-The Committee has adopted the following vesting schedule:
+Options granted to Group executives are exercisable for up to 10 years, while options granted to nonexecutive Directors are exercisable for up to five years.
+The options granted will lapse immediately upon termination of employment or appointment, except in the event of retirement, redundancy or death, or where approved by the Remuneration Committee, in which case the Committee may allow the options to be retained and exercisable within the relevant option periods or such option periods as may be determined by the Remuneration Committee.
+Shares granted upon the exercising of options are allocated from treasury shares or from new ordinary shares issued by the Bank.